ajithchandranr/velociraptor-ir-lab/phases/phase2-forensic-collection.md

 | Integrity level | No | Yes |
 | IMPHASH | No | Yes - import hash for malware family grouping |

-IMPHASH is a hash of the import table rather than file content.
-Two malware samples compiled differently but using the same functions share the same IMPHASH - useful for clustering related malware families.
+`IMPHASH` is a hash of a binary's import table rather than its file content.
+Two malware samples compiled differently but calling the same Windows API functions share the same IMPHASH - useful for clustering related malware families even when file hashes differ.

 > **Helpline note:** Sysmon will not be present on a helpline
 > target device.
-Detection logic in Phase 3 notes where Sysmon
+Phase 3 detection logic notes where Sysmon
 > provides additional signal and where native logs alone are
-> sufficient.
+> sufficient for the same detection.

 ---